Atos20/Atos20/README.md

 ## I'm developer that loves the outdoors

-- 🌱 I’m currently learning React 🤯
+- 🌱  I’m currently learning postgreSQL and Knex 🤯
 - 🤜🏽  🤛🏽  I’m looking to collaborate with other content creators
 - 🥅  2020 Goals: To collaborate on projects using react
 - 🥅  2021 Goals: To get my first job as a software developer
 - ⚡  Fun fact: When I am not learning JS and React I love cooking and mountain biking.

 ### Connect with me: